Large Language Models for Automated Literature Review: An Evaluation of Reference Generation, Abstract Writing, and Review Composition: Methodology

-Next, we describe how to obtain $\{ e_d \mid d = 0, 1, \dots, 7 \}$.
+Next, we describe how to obtain $\{e_d\}_{d=0}^6$.
 First, we use the generated titles $T$ and the first author in $A$ as the queries and search them separately from external academic search engines.
-Then, we obtain two candidate sets $C_t$ and $C_a$ respectively.
-Subsequently, we compare the generated $r_n^g$ with the article from candidate sets $C_t$ and $C_a$.
-For example, if the title of the article candidate is the same as that of $r_n^g$, then $e_0 = 1$.
-Finally, we find the best candidate article based on the sum of $\{e_d \mid d = 0, 1, \dots, 6 \}$, and the one with the largest sum is the best candidate article $c_n^g$ of $r_n^g$.
+This results in two sets of candidate articles, $Z_t$ and $Z_a$ respectively, We then merge the two sets and remove duplicates to obtain the final candidate set $Z =\{z_1,...,z_j,...,z_J\}$.
+Subsequently, we compare the generated $r_n^g$ with the article $z_j$ from candidate sets $Z$.
+For example, if the title of a candidate article $z_j$ matches the title of $r_n^g$, then $e_0 = 1$.
+Finally, we find the best candidate article based on the sum of $\{e_d\}_{d=0}^6$, and the one with the largest sum is the best candidate article $z_j$ of $r_n^g$.

-Then, we compare the algin degree between the generated $r_n^g$ and the best candidate article $c_n^g$ to determine whether $r_n^g$ corresponds to a true article (As shown in Eq~\ref{e1}).
-On the one hand, when its title $T$ is correct and one other element is correct, we consider $r_n^g$ corresponds to a true article.
-Here its title $T$ is correct or not, we give LLM a certain margin of error, as long as the title has a match rate of 80\%, it will be judged as accurate, so we need another piece of information that is correct to ensure that the article is reliable.
-On the other hand, when its title $T$ is incorrect, certain other information is correct which can also help us to locate the article. therefore, when the other three elements in $r_n^g$ are correct, we also consider it as a reliable article.
+Then, we compare the alignment degree between the generated reference $r_n^g$ and the best-matching candidate article $z_j$ to determine whether $r_n^g$ corresponds to a real article (as shown in Eq.~\ref{e1}).
+We consider $r_n^g$ to be reliable under either of the following two conditions:

+\textbf{Title-based matching:} If the title $T$ is correct (i.e., $e_0 = 1$), and at least one other metadata element (e.g., author, journal, year, etc.) also matches, the reference is deemed reliable.
+To allow for minor variations, we consider the title to be correct if it achieves a match rate of at least 80\% with the ground-truth title—a threshold determined through human evaluation.

+\textbf{Metadata-based matching:} If the title $T$ is incorrect (i.e., $e_0 = 0$), we still consider the reference reliable if at least three of the remaining metadata elements (author, journal, year, volume, first page, last page) match those of a real article.
+This allows us to identify true references even when the title is noisy or incomplete.

-For each paper $p_i$ in the dataset, we formulate the accuracy of the references generated by the LLM as Eq~\ref{e2}.
-Then, for each journal $j_k$, we can obtain the accuracy of generated references $Acc_{ref.}(j_k)$ based on Eq~\ref{e3}.
-Subsequently, we obtain the accuracy of generated references for each LLM $Acc.$ by averaging $Acc_{ref.}(j_k)$ across journals, as shown in Eq~\ref{e4}.
-Finally, we defined the reference accuracy metric $Acc$ as Eq~\ref{e4}.
-A high accuracy metric indicates a low hallucination rate.
+For each paper $p_i$ in the dataset, we compute the reference precision of the LLM-generated references, denoted as $\textit{Precision}{(p_i)}$, as defined in Eq.~\ref{e2}.
+We then obtain the overall Precision score for each LLM by averaging $\textit{Precision}{(p_i)}$ across all papers in the dataset, as shown in Eq.~\ref{e3}.